 Example.
 Last year you took the credit based on taxes paid.
 This year you chose to take the credit based on taxes accrued.
 During the year you paid foreign income taxes owed for last year.
 You also accrued foreign income taxes for this year that you did not pay by the end of the year.
-You can base the credit on your return for this year on both last year's taxes that you paid and this year's taxes that you paid and this year's taxes that you accrued.
+You can base the credit on your return for this year on both last year's taxes that you paid and this year's taxes that you accrued.